bellshade/HTML-CSS/Template/readme.md

-Every file its not my own and every template in this folder is free to use
+Every files aren't mine and every templates in this folder are free to use.